guildai/guild.ai/pages/docs/intro.md

 This adds a new operation `predict`.
-It also adds a [resource](term:resource) named `trained-model`, which is required by `predict`.
+It also adds a [resource](term:resource) named `trained-model`, which is required by `predict`:

-- `predict` requires `trained-model`, which means that all of the sources defined for the `trained-model` resource are made available to the `predict` operation under the resource path when `predict` is run.
+- `predict` requires `trained-model`, which means that all of the sources defined for the `trained-model` resource are made available to the `predict` operation when `predict` is run.

-- The `trained-model` resource defines one source, which is the output generated by the `train` operation.
-The resource path is `model`, which means that each of the resolved source files are located in the `model` run subdirectory of requiring operations.
+- The `trained-model` resource defines a single *source*, which is the output generated by the `train` operation.

+- The `trained-model` resource *path* is `model`, which means that each of the resolved sources are located in the `model` run subdirectory of requiring operations.

-- When `predict` runs, it looks for trained model files in the `model` run subdirectory.
+- When `predict` runs, it looks for trained model files in a run subdirectory named `model`.
 It uses these to initialize the model variables before making any predictions.

-Now that we've defined the new `predict` operation, let's download the Python modules that implement the operation.
+Next, download the Python modules that implement the operation.

 Download the following two files and save them to ``sample-project``: